tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 ## Azure Managed Identity Authentication

 Azure Managed Identity can be used when requests aren't made by your end-user application.
-Run these requests within trusted service environment.
+Run these requests within a trusted service environment.

 Before getting started, ensure you have: